NikolasNeofytou/mathematical-analysis-/README.md

 python web_app.py
 ```

-Open `http://localhost:5000` in a browser to enter a LaTeX expression and view the step-by-step solution rendered with MathJax.
+Open `http://localhost:5000` in a browser and enter a LaTeX expression using the
+same format as on the command line (omit surrounding `$` markers).
+The page

-The page shows a live preview of the expression so you can verify that your
+shows a live preview of your input using MathJax.

-input is parsed correctly.
+If parsing fails, a helpful error message is displayed.
+Typical mistakes
+include missing braces or leaving out the integration variable.

 Install dependencies using `pip install -r requirements.txt` if needed.